 Past projects

-We have been researching proteins that are involved in the modulation of osteoarthritis, and using mouse genetics to generate conditional and inducible models as a proof of concept for future OA therapy.
-Dunhill Medical Trust have kindly funded a 4 year project that allowed us to investigate the role of a small extracellular matrix protein asporin in age and surgically induced osteoarthritis and create a transcriptomic profile of the challenges cartilage and meniscus tissue.
+We have been researching proteins that are involved in the modulation of osteoarthritis (OA), and using mouse genetics to generate conditional and inducible gene knock-out models.
+Dunhill Medical Trust have kindly funded our 4 year project that allowed us to investigate the role of a small extracellular matrix protein asporin in age and surgically induced osteoarthritis as a proof of concept for future OA therapy, and to create a comprehensive transcriptomic profile of the challenged cartilage and meniscus tissue that will help us discover more disease relevant therapeutic targets. moreover, the project involved a successful collaboration with a patient group and resulted in a new collaboration with Prof Del’Accio’s group at the Queen Mary University of London.

 Grants funded: